bloominstituteoftechnology/node-db4-project/README.md

 Note that it's unlikely all the fields `{ "ingredient_id": 27, "ingredient_name": "olive oil", "quantity": 0.014 }` come from the same table.
 Otherwise an ingredient could only ever be used in a fixed quantity!

-Before writing any code, write out all desired tables in the data model and determine the relationships between tables.
+[x]Before writing any code, write out all desired tables in the data model and determine the relationships between tables.

 **Try to keep your design to FOUR tables**.
 With three tables it will be hard to meet all requirements, and more than 5 is likely overkill.

 #### Project Scaffolding

-- Put an Express application together starting with the `package.json` and a `knexfile.js`.
+- [x]Put an Express application together starting with the `package.json` and a `knexfile.js`.
 Use existing projects as reference if needed.
+  ----MAKE SURE I DO ALL THE PROPER INSTALLS OF DEPENDENCIES

 #### Migrations and Seeds

-- Write a migration file that creates all tables necessary to model this data
+- [X]Write a migration file that creates all tables necessary to model this data
-- Write seed files to populate the tables with test data. **Hint**: Keep your recipes simple or this step could become extremely time consuming.
+- [X]Write seed files to populate the tables with test data. **Hint**: Keep your recipes simple or this step could become extremely time consuming.

 #### Data Access